 The Krampus has a terrifying mask and is considered a furry devil figure.
 Around the 5th and 6th of December, you will find lots of Krampus parades, especially in Austrians’ alpine towns.
 The Krampus are running around in the town with their furry suit, belt with bells, masks and rod.

 Austrians’ typical Christmas dinner varies from state to state.
-In the Salzburg region, where I’m from, it is typical to eat sausage soup.
+In the Salzburg region, it is typical to eat sausage soup.
 Carp, veal sausages with sauerkraut or other dishes that are enjoyed on Christmas Eve.
+Not every family sticks to the traditional meals, as in my family it is customary to eat raclette at Christmas.
 As mentioned above, Christmas Eve is celebrated on December 24th in Austria (as well as in many other European countries).

-In my family we have raclette for Christmas dinner.
-The dessert, of course, is Christmas cookies.
-Austrians are very proud of their wide selection of Christmas cookies.
-My grandmother was the chief of Christmas cookies in her fine years, she made up to 16 different cookies.
+The traditional dessert is, of course, Christmas cookies.
+Austrians are very proud of their wide variety of Christmas cookies.
+My grandmother was a Christmas cookie chef in her prime, baking up to 16 different kinds of cookies.

 The citizens had the opportunity to cover their winter needs at the markets.
-Later it expanded to include stalls offering handicrafts and chestnuts, roasted almonds.
+Later it expanded to include products such as handicrafts and chestnuts, roasted almonds.
 In Austria, you can find Christmas markets in every big city, but also in the charming villages in the countryside.

-Typical drinks at the Christmas Market are mulled wine or Punsch.
-The markets usually open in the middle/end of November and end before Christmas Eve.
+Typical drinks at the Christmas market are mulled wine or Punsch.
+Many markets open in end of November and close before Christmas Eve.
+Some markets are open between Christmas and New Year’s Eve, except on public holidays.

 Christmas Vocabulary for Austria